Coronavirus Disease 2019 (COVID-19)

 Does molecular viral detection testing detect the novel Alpha, Beta, Delta, Gamma, and Omicron variants, or other variants of SARS-CoV-2 with mutations in the spike protein (S gene)?

-ARUP currently offers a COVID-19 nucleic acid amplification (NAA) standalone assay that can be performed using either of two methodologies, reverse transcription polymerase chain reaction (RT-PCR) or transcription-mediated amplification (TMA).
-The RT-PCR test offerings are manufactured by Hologic and Roche, and the TMA test is manufactured by Hologic.
+ARUP currently offers a COVID-19 nucleic acid amplification (NAA) assay that can be performed using either of two methodologies, reverse transcription polymerase chain reaction (RT-PCR) or transcription-mediated amplification (TMA).
+The RT-PCR tests are manufactured by Hologic and Roche, and the TMA test is manufactured by Hologic.
 The Hologic tests are performed on the Panther system, and the Roche test is run on the Cobas 6800 system.
 The Hologic and Roche assays do not use the S gene as an amplification target, and thus their performance is unaffected by S gene mutations.

 Genetic sequencing is required to fully characterize and identify a particular SARS-CoV-2 strain.
 ARUP’s Hologic and Roche SARS-CoV-2 assays use several gene targets.
 These multiple targets allow the assays to detect genetic variants by adding redundancy.